provable-things/ptokens-core/README.md

 __Action:__

 Initializes the core with the first trusted BTC block.
-Ensure the block has NO transactions relevant to the pToken in it, because they'll be ignore by the core.
-Transactions are not verified so you may omit them and include an empty array in their place if needs be.
-The core will initialize its BTC related database from this trusted block, create the BTC private-key and seal it plus any relevant settings from the `config` into the database.
+Ensure the block has NO transactions relevant to the pToken in it, because they'll be ignored by the core.
+Transactions are not verified so you may omit them and include an empty array in their place.
+The core will initialize its BTC related database from this trusted block, create the BTC private-key and seal it into the database.

 ➔ blocksJson Format: